 Stress

 Stress is the feeling you have when you are under pressure, emotionally or mentally.
-Some stress is inevitable in life, and some people say they thrive on stress, as it makes them motivated.
-However, prolonged exposure to stress is a genuine health concern that if allowed to take hold or develop could lead to far more serious problems such as depression or anxiety or physical problems such as high blood pressure.
+Some stress is inevitable in life, and some people say they thrive on stress, as it motivates them.
+However, prolonged exposure to stress is a genuine health concern that can lead to far more serious problems such as depression or anxiety or physical problems such as high blood pressure.

 Symptoms of stress